kammitama5/kammitama5.github.io/_posts/2017-6-5-Monday-June-5th.md

 ## Plan for today

-- Review for exam tomorrow.
+- Review for exam tomorrow (done).

-- Work on some C++.
+- Work on some C++ (maybe..may wait till Exam is done).

+- Start Algorithms coursework (four-week thingy)